Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial P_\psi}{\partial t} &= \alpha\etabi\cdot\nabla\left(\frac{\partial\psi}{\partial t}\right) + \alpha\left(\nabla p\times\nabla\alpha\right)\cdot\nabla\psi - \alpha\left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right) + \alpha\etabi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\nabla\psi\right]\nonumber\\ & -\alpha\left(\nabla\psi\cdot\etabi\right)\nabla\cdot\mathbf{v} + \alpha\left(\etabi\cdot\nabla\right)\left(\mathbf{v}\cdot\nabla\psi\right) - \alpha\mathbf{v}\cdot\left[\left(\etabi\cdot\nabla\right)\nabla\psi\right]\nonumber\\ & +\frac{\partial\alpha}{\partial t}\etabi\cdot\nabla\psi + \alpha\mathbf{f}_R\cdot\nabla\psi\nonumber\\ &= \alpha\etabi\cdot\nabla\left(\frac{\partial\psi}{\partial t}\right) + \alpha\left(\nabla p\times\nabla\alpha\right)\cdot\nabla\psi - \alpha\left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right) + \alpha\etabi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\nabla\psi\right]\nonumber\\ & +\alpha\left(\etabi\cdot\nabla\right)\left(\mathbf{v}\cdot\nabla\psi\right) - \alpha\mathbf{v}\cdot\left[\left(\etabi\cdot\nabla\right)\nabla\psi\right] - \left(\mathbf{v}\cdot\nabla\alpha\right)\left(\etabi\cdot\nabla\psi\right) + \alpha\mathbf{f}_R\cdot\nabla\psi. \end{align} \]

 With Eq.
-(B.56) follows
+(B.56), it follows

 \[ \begin{align} \etabi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\nabla\psi\right] - \mathbf{v}\cdot\left[\left(\etabi\cdot\nabla\right)\nabla\psi\right] = 0. \end{align} \]

-The Ertel's vortex theorem is therefore:
+The Ertel vortex theorem therefore reads

 \[ \begin{align} \frac{\partial P_\psi}{\partial t} &= \alpha\etabi\cdot\nabla\left(\frac{\partial\psi}{\partial t}\right) + \alpha\left(\nabla p\times\nabla\alpha\right)\cdot\nabla\psi - \alpha\left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right)\nonumber\\ & +\alpha\left(\etabi\cdot\nabla\right)\left(\mathbf{v}\cdot\nabla\psi\right) - \left(\mathbf{v}\cdot\nabla\alpha\right)\left(\etabi\cdot\nabla\psi\right) + \alpha\mathbf{f}_R\cdot\nabla\psi.\tag{15.148}\label{eq:ertel_vorticity_theorem} \end{align} \]